MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-user-hierarchy-objects/manage-user-hierarchy-objects.md

 For more information about the Modeling service, see [Configuring the Modeling Service](https://www2.microstrategy.com/producthelp/Current/InstallConfig/en-us/Content/modeling_service.htm).

-See [KB485058](https://community.microstrategy.com/s/article/Scope-and-limitations-of-the-User-Hierarchy-REST-APIs-in-MicroStrategy-2020-Update-2?language=en_US) for more information about the scope and limitations of user hierarchies in MicroStrategy 2020 Update 2.
+See [KB485058](https://community.microstrategy.com/s/article/Scope-and-limitations-of-the-User-Hierarchy-REST-APIs-in-Strategy-2020-Update-2?language=en_US) for more information about the scope and limitations of user hierarchies in Strategy 2020 Update 2.

 You cannot manage system hierarchies using the user hierarchies REST APIs mentioned in this section.